'RHOC' Tamra and Shannon Are Not Apologizing To Jim Bellino

 “Someone must need money.”

-But here’s the curious part.
-Jim Bellino wants joint custody of his three children with Alexis, and he wants her to pay him spousal support.
+But here’s the curious part: Jim Bellino wants joint custody of his three children with Alexis, and he wants her to pay him spousal support.
 The court documents that reference the Bellino separation list “TBD” in the space for a date of separation.
-This is the second marriage for Alexis who was married to her “college sweetheart” in 2002 and got divorced in 2004.
+This is the second marriage for Alexis. who was married to her “college sweetheart” in 2002 and got divorced in 2004.
 Alexis married Jim in 2005 and they separated based on “irreconcilable differences.”